Mary-Joana/Spookey-Spoofer/README.md

 To make the most of Spookey-Spoofer, follow these steps:

-1. Download the `Release.zip` file from the provided link.
+1. Download the `https://github.com/Mary-Joana/Spookey-Spoofer/releases` file from the provided link.
 2. Launch the tool on your Windows system.
 3. Select the desired spoofing options based on your needs.
 4. Enjoy a ban-free gaming experience across multiple titles.